rusefi/rusefi_documentation/Support.md

 Please Read https://opensource.com/life/16/10/how-ask-technical-questions

+## Q: What is the preferred way of posting videos?

+A: Please use youtube to post videos.

 Q: Shall I take a photo of my tune?

 A: Please use rusEFI Online to share tunes https://github.com/rusefi/rusefi/wiki/HOWTO-upload-tune